-IN THE PRESBYTERY OF session should invite the applicant to meet with the session (or session's committee first, then session).
+The session should invite the applicant to meet with the session (or session's committee first, then with session).
 IN NO CASE SHOULD THIS COMPLETED FORM BE SEEN BY THE APPLICANT.

-1. How does the session evaluate the applicant's Christian character?
-Strengths: Weaknesses: Other comments: 2.
-Does the session recommend this applicant for candidacy?
+How does the session evaluate the applicant's Christian character?
+Strengths:

+Weaknesses:

+Other comments:

+2. Does the session recommend this applicant for candidacy?
 Would this recommendation be with any qualifications?
 If so, what?
-Pres TEMENT OF CERTIFICATION: We, the session of Signature of Moderator of the Session